 One strategy I have learned the hard way to employ, is to be very wary of anything that I see on social media that inflames those feelings of rage and anger.

 Next I google the details and see what comes up.
 Hoax?
+Misleading?
+Same ol’ packaged in a new wrapper?

-With pictures, I now right-click to search google for their source, which can be rather illuminating.
+TIP: Pictures, right-click to search google for their source, which can be rather illuminating.

 For instance, I suggest being a bit more skeptical of news unless it has been covered by one of the larger news outlets – and I have my own list of those I trust.